The Digital BitBox (BitBox01) was affordable Swiss-made hardware wallet, which was small and discreet.

 - It only supports 5 cryptocurrencies (plus ERC-20 tokens).

 All the other hardware wallets I’ve reviewed have small screens so that you can verify addresses and transactions details on the device itself.
 You can confirm address details by connecting the Digital BitBox to your smartphone (over an encrypted and private communication channel), but I do prefer having an on-device screen.

 Summary: How Does the Digital BitBox Compare?

 I do like the Digital BitBox.
-It’s cheap, simple, and easy-to-use hardware wallet.
+It’s a cheap, simple, and easy-to-use hardware wallet.

 That’s not because it’s not a great product.
 It really is.